sensebox/senseBoxMCU-core/arduino/samd/libraries/SparkFun_SCD30_Arduino_Library/README.md

 -------------------

 This product is _**open source**_!

-Various bits of the code have different licenses applied.
-Anything SparkFun wrote is beerware; if you see me (or any other SparkFun employee) at the local, and you've found our code helpful, please buy us a round!

 Please use, reuse, and modify these files as you see fit.
 Please maintain attribution to SparkFun Electronics and release anything derivative under the same license.